statox/statox.github.io/README.md

 ## Publishing the site

 Github pages serves the `gh-pages` branch.
-The deployment is automated with travis-ci.
-(The job is [here](https://travis-ci.com/github/statox/blog))
+The deployment is automated with Github Actions.
+(The job is [here](https://github.com/statox/blog/actions/))

-In `.travis.yml` I use the github pages provider which does the following:
+In [`.deploy.yml`](https://github.com/statox/blog/blob/master/.github/workflows/deploy.yml) I use the github pages provider which does the following:

  - Install everything
  - Use `npm run build` to generate the site in the `docs/` directory
  - Checkout the result on the `gh-pages` branch

-The job needs an access token generated like so:
- - On Github: Account > Settings > Developer settings > Personal access token
- - In the travis job settings I added its value

 ## Analytics